craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Javelin are *thrown (25/100)*.
 Once per rest, you may use this weapon's special ability;

 #### Bolas
+Bolas are a pair of weighted balls connected by a sturdy length of leather or fabric, and are used to restrain an enemy at range before closing in with your preferred weapons.

+Bolas deal 1d4 bludgeoning damage.
+Bolas are *lassoing* and *thrown (20/60)*.

 #### Throwing Blade
 #### Throwing Axe
 #### Boomerang